lisboa-digital/concept-work/content/_index.en.md

         title = "About Lisbon"
         link = "the-city"
     [hero.image]
-        alt = "photography of a Lisbon street with a yellow streetcar" src = "photo-lisbon.jpg"
+        alt = "a Lisbon street with a yellow streetcar" src = "photo-lisbon.jpg"
 [[latest_news]]
     title = "EatTasty delivered 250 thousand portuguese lunches to offices in Lisbon and Madrid"